oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | Teams chats messages – All users included | The Office 365 location where the policy applies.

-Retention Policy Configuration applicable to agencies leveraging a hybrid implementation
+Retention Policy Configuration applicable to organisations leveraging a hybrid implementation

 Configuration | Value | Description
 --- | --- | ---